Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ### Exercise

 Create a test that ensures that filling the sing in form's username and password fields and pressing the submit button _will call_ the `onSubmit` handler with _correct arguments_.
-The first argument of the handler should be an object representing the form's values.
-In addition, create a test that ensures that the `onSubmit` handler is _not called_ when the form is submitted with empty values.
-These test cases can be in the same test file in a different `it` block.
+The _first argument_ of the handler should be an object representing the form's values.
+You can ignore the other arguments of the function.
 Remember that the [fireEvent](https://www.native-testing-library.com/docs/api-events) methods can be used for triggering events and a [mock function](https://jestjs.io/docs/en/mock-function-api) for checking whether the `onSubmit` handler is called or not.

 You don't have to test any Apollo Client or AsyncStorage related code which is in the `useSignIn` hook.
 As in the previous exercise, extract the pure code into its own component and test it in the test.
 Here's an example how this can be achieved: